The most useful python modules for beginners

 Alternatively, I could use randint and just code the actions the enemy could use as 1, 2 and 3, rather than making a list for the code to choose from...
 No idea why I didn't think about this before...

 Either way, thanks for the tutorial.
 Much appreciated.

 Hey!
-This is very useful, and I will admit I didn't read all of it (, because I want to get back to programming) but, I have a problem where for example I do a 'Whats your name' type of thing and I get the output "<built-in function input>".
+This is very useful, and I will admit I didn't read all of it (, because I want to get back to programming) but, I have a problem where for example I do a 'Whats your name' type of thing and I get the output "".
 Can somebody please help?

 Hello!
 I'm very new to python so let me know if this is wrong!
 I wanted to only use italic on only a select sentence or word in my print statements, but was having a hard time finding a way to make it not do the entire sentence or the back end of the statement when I tried to put it into the middle.
 It turns out I had to put something in that told the code there to end, and this was just changing the number before m to 0!
 I tried it out on most of the colors and all of the effects and it seemed to work!
 Feedback is appreciated!